galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 {: .hands_on}

 We just imported a file into Galaxy.
-This file is similar the data we could get directly from a sequencing facility: a [FASTQ file](https://en.wikipedia.org/wiki/FASTQ_format).
+This file is similar to the data we could get directly from a sequencing facility: a [FASTQ file](https://en.wikipedia.org/wiki/FASTQ_format).

 > ### {% icon hands_on %} Hands-on: Inspect the FASTQ file
 >